hpcleuven/VscDocumentation/source/access/text_mode_access_using_putty.rst

       .. figure:: text_mode_access_using_putty/putty_priv_key.PNG
          :alt: putty private key

-   .. tab-item :: UHasselt, UGent, VUB, UAntwerpen
+   .. tab-item :: UGent, VUB, UAntwerpen

       In the category Connection > SSH > Auth > Credentials, click on 'Browse', and select the private key that you generated and saved above.